 A courageous ANZAC mounted unit won a decisive battle and signalled the end of desert fighting.

-Images from the war against terrorism Claire Baddeley
+- Images from the war against terrorism by Claire Baddeley.

 Official artist Peter Churcher’s compelling on-the-spot images make an outstanding contribution to the Memorial’s collection.

 - Death due to friendly fire by Ashley Ekins.